CHEMeDATA/CHEMeDATA.github.io/chemisty_object_detector.md

 The criteria (third column in the table) are discussed [below](#criteria).

 # Criteria
+We defined three test/functions:
+- file_name (test presence of file)
+- exist_file (test presence of additional files)
+- find_line (test presence of a string in a text file) See below for more details.
 ## File name
 In the simplest cases, the only criterion is the presence of a specific file (file_name=="`1r`") or filename extention (file_name=="`*.sp`").
 ## Presence of associated files